rackerlabs/support-how-to/content/account-management/new-user-workflow.md

 ### New user

-If you're a new user and you've received an email invitation to join an account, use the following steps to register:
+If you're a new user and you've received an email invitation to join an account, use the following steps to register within 48 hours:

 1. Click the **Register User** link in the invitation email.
 2. On the **Register Your Account** screen, fill in your new account details,